StevenCHowell/playing_with_data/playlist_predictor/README.md

 Plan
 1. Create csv (easy for laymen to create from a spreadsheet) of some of my playlists, song titles and artists (potentially allow for additional features)
 2. Query the [MusicBrainz](https://musicbrainz.org/doc/MusicBrainz_Database) Database to get all the available features ([python musicbrainzngs 0.6](https://python-musicbrainzngs.readthedocs.io/en/v0.6/)).
 Particular features of interest include (some may not be available from a database and would require analyzing music files)
     - BPM (tempo)
     - dynamics (maybe this would require analyzing music files)
-     - instruments
+    - musicality, e.g., instruments, tone, etc.
-     - vocal qualities (male/female, harsh/operatic, etc.)
+    - vocal qualities, e.g., male/female, harsh/operatic, etc.
-     - genre
 3. Split the data into a stratified train/test sets.
 4. Try different models, together with cross-validation to predict a similarity score for other the test data.
 5. Test it with unlabeled data, i.e., predict songs I should add to my playlist, then listen to them and see how well I feel they fit.
 6. Test this with other peoples playlists.